 For example, machine-learning-based models could automatically create service requests for replacing toner and other supplies before they run out.
 The chatbot could then cross-reference the requests database to determine if a request had already been created when a user reports the same issue.
 If that issue has already been reported, the chatbot could relay this information back to the user.

 There are multiple other ways chatbots can provide value.
 From managing remote user requests to adding notes, comments, or annotations to those requests.
 Importantly, they can remove these tasks from the human workload.

-Implementing AI across all ITSM processes
+Implementing AI across all ITSM processes through automation and chatbots

 In knowledge management, machine-learning-based models can be trained to identify success rates for each solution based on past performance.
 This can be achieved by considering ticket reopen rates, article ratings from end users and technicians, and end-user acknowledgment.
 These models can also be trained to identify incident categories that occur most frequently.